-We trust women to make the reproductive health care decisions that are best for themselves and their families.
+We trust people to make the reproductive health care decisions that are best for themselves and their families.
 That includes the decision to have an abortion.
-Women seeking abortion care shouldn’t face judgment, shame, or unnecessary delays in accessing that care, and nobody should be lied to about health care.
+People seeking abortion care shouldn’t face judgment, shame, or unnecessary delays in accessing that care, and nobody should be lied to about health care.

-Anti-choice lawmakers think they know what’s right for every woman.
-They force their opinions on women seeking abortion care by requiring doctors to give patients anti-choice propaganda full of inaccuracies about pregnancy and the dangers of abortion.
+Anti-choice lawmakers think they know what’s right for every person.
+They force their opinions on people seeking abortion care by requiring doctors to give patients anti-choice propaganda full of inaccuracies about pregnancy and the dangers of abortion.

-These laws are insulting to women—implying they can’t make decisions for themselves—and intrude on the doctor-patient relationship.
+These laws are insulting to all people—implying they can’t make decisions for themselves—and intrude on the doctor-patient relationship.

 Biased counseling and mandatory delay laws are usually paired.
-Politicians say they want to make sure women have time to think about their decision, but make no mistake: these laws are really about shaming women and making it harder to access abortion.
+Politicians say they want to make sure people have time to think about their decision, but make no mistake: these laws are really about shaming people and making it harder to access abortion.

 Mandatory delay laws disproportionately affect low-income people and those in rural areas.
-Most Wyoming women live hours from the nearest abortion provider.
+Most Wyoming residents live hours from the nearest abortion provider.
 Attending just one appointment at a clinic often means taking time off work (frequently without pay), finding child care, and making a long and expensive journey.
-Mandating a delay and a second appointment further increases the costs, lost wages, and time involved.
-It also leads women to have abortions later in pregnancy, which can be more difficult and costly.
+Mandating a delay and a second appointment would further increase the costs, lost wages, and time involved.
+It would also lead people to have abortions later in pregnancy, which can be more difficult and costly.

-Like any other patient, a woman considering abortion should receive full and unbiased information from her doctor about her medical options.
-She should not be subjected to biased propaganda and be forced to wait unnecessarily before accessing the health care she needs.
+Like any other patient, a person considering abortion should receive full and unbiased information from their doctor about their medical options.
+They should not be subjected to biased propaganda and be forced to wait unnecessarily before accessing the health care they need.